Saki (manga): Manga

 Written and drawn by Ritz Kobayashi, the Saki manga series is serialized in Square Enix's biweekly seinen manga magazine, Young Gangan.
 Serialization began on February 3, 2006.
 Square Enix has collected the chapters in tankōbon volumes.
-The first volume was released on December 25, 2006, and as of September 2022, 23 volumes have been released.
+The first volume was released on December 25, 2006, and as of July 2023, 24 volumes have been released.
 Yen Press have licensed the series in English for digital release.

 A 4-koma series written by Saya Kiyoshi, Saki Biyori (咲日和), was serialized in Young Gangan between the June 17, 2011 and August 17, 2012 issues.
 It was also serialized in Big Gangan between the October 25, 2011 and March 24, 2018 issues.
 The first volume was released on March 24, 2012; seven volumes have been released as of March 24, 2018.

 A spin-off manga series written by Kobayashi and illustrated by Aguri Igarashi, Saki Achiga-hen episode of Side-A (咲 Saki 阿知賀編 episode of Side-A), originally ran in Square Enix's Shōnen Gangan magazine between the September 2011 and April 2013 issues.
 It was compiled into six volumes released between March 24, 2012 and August 24, 2013.
 It resumed serialization on March 23, 2020 and two new volumes were added in 2021.
 Nine books have been published as of September 2022.

 Another spin-off manga titled Side Story of Saki: Shinohayu the Dawn of Age began serialization in Big Gangan from September 25, 2013.
-As of September 2022 it has 15 volumes published.
+As of July 2023 it has 16 volumes published.
 A spin-off of Achiga-hen illustrated by Meki Meki, Toki (怜-Toki), began serialization in Big Gangan on June 25, 2016.
-There have been nine tankōbon volumes as of September 2022.
+There have been ten tankōbon volumes as of July 2023.

 A series of parody one-shots titled Ritz (立, Ritsu), which detail the fictionalized backstory behind Kobayashi's serialization of Saki, have been written and illustrated by Hideki Owada and published in Young Gangan.
 Another spin-off by Meki Meki, titled Someya Mako no Jansō Meshi (染谷まこの雀荘メシ, Mako Someya's Mahjong Parlor Food), began serialization in Young Gangan on June 7, 2019 and has 3 volumes as of September 2022.
-Saki to Final Fantasy XIV, a manga drawn by Saya Kiyoshi in collaboration with the Final Fantasy XIV video game, will launch on Square Enix's Manga Up! app on January 22, 2021.
+Saki to Final Fantasy XIV, a manga drawn by Saya Kiyoshi in collaboration with the Final Fantasy XIV video game, launched on Square Enix's Manga Up! app on January 22, 2021.